Credit Score Frequently Asked Questions

 Who uses VantageScore?

 The importance of VantageScores is often minimized because they aren’t used as often as FICO.
-But over 2,400 lenders (and other industry participants) used VantageScores from July 2015 to June 2016.
+But over 11,000 lenders (and other industry participants) used VantageScores as of June 2019.
 One reason lenders like VantageScore is because it scores consumers FICO won’t due to being too new to the credit market or using credit too infrequently.
 Back to Top

 Who uses FICO Score?

-FICO Scores are used by 90 percent of top lenders.
+FICO Scores are used by 90 percent of top lenders, and this has not changed much since the Vantage Score was created.
 The most widely used is FICO Score 8.
 But other FICO Scores are used for industry-specific purposes.
 Credit card issuers look at FICO Bankcard Scores.
 Auto lenders look at FICO Auto Scores.
 And mortgage lenders look at older versions of your base FICO Score.
 Back to Top

 Where does FICO Score come from?

-Your FICO Score was created by Fair, Isaac, and Company.
+Your FICO Score was created by Fair, Isaac, and Company, now known as FICO.
 Founded in 1956, Fair Isaac built its first credit scoring system for American investments in 1958.
-Today, each of the big three credit bureaus generates base FICO Scores and industry-specific FICO Scores – scores based on information provided by data furnishers and compiled into credit reports.
+Today, each of the big three credit bureaus generates base FICO Scores and industry-specific FICO Scores—scores based on information provided by data furnishers and compiled into credit reports.
 Back to Top

 Why does my FICO Score fluctuate?